Glendale

 Arizona Gazette

-The Russian immigrants did not mix readily at first with Glendale residents, and their unfamiliar customs and religion made assimilation difficult.
+The Russian immigrants did not mix readily at first with Glendale residents, and their unfamiliar language and customs and religion made assimilation difficult.
 But their ways were eventually accepted, and soon they became an integral part of the community.
 Approximately 20 families remain in Glendale today.

 The Beet Sugar Factory is seen here from the south, ca. 1910.
 Its opening in 1906* was greeted with great excitement through our the area, but the plant experienced only limited success during the decade it operated. ...
 The smokestack was removed in 1951 after it was hit by lightning.
 Courtesy, Glendale Arizona Historical Society.